These days, perhaps ever, does anyone use the words “healthy and balanced” in the same sentence as “governance”? Sadly, the answer is no.

 One of the challenges those in leadership positions face, both in government and in business, is the backdrop, the unspoken agreements, or, as Werner Erhard used to call it, “the background listening” through which assumptions govern behavior.

 In most cases, in the U.S. as much as in developing countries, bribery is not only permissible but is effectively a way of life.
-It is the way business is conducted.
+It is often the way business is conducted.
 In the U.S., it is slightly more hidden, overtly frowned upon, while covertly routinely practiced.
 It is veiled and called by different names, but the essence is the same: pay to play.
+Nepotism is one of the expressions of this practice.

 Leadership requires an inner will and commitment to serve the People through which, in fact, one’s own self is served.
-It is a truly selfless role to play in society, and as a result, these days, few qualify.
-It changes the conversation of who a leader in politics is.
+It is a truly selfless role to play in society, and as a result, few qualify.

 From a profession whose reputation has been sullied for a long time, with selfless service, this reputation can be rehabilitated.
 It is not beyond repair with people who qualify.